 Rule 1: Find a team of experts to assist you.

 It’s risky business handling someone else’s money without the help of experienced professionals.
 Legal jargon can be complex or vague, and you don’t want to misinterpret the terms of a trust.
 Make an appointment with a local estate planning or probate attorney who can help you with the process.
-A Clarksville estate planning attorney can guide you through your duties of closing out a living trust.
+A legal advisor for estate arrangements can guide you through your duties of closing out a living trust.